-There are more than 50,000 materials available to engineers for the design and manufacturing of products for various applications.
-These materials range from ordinary materials (e.g., copper, cast iron, brass), which have been available for several hundred years, to the more recently developed, advanced materials (e.g., composites, ceramics, and high performance steels).
+There are more than 50,000 materials available to engineers for the design and manufacturing of products for various applications specially in structural design of space ships, unmanned drones and marine engineering.
+These materials range from classical materials (e.g., copper, cast iron, brass, Aluminium, steel), which have been available for several hundred years, to the more recently developed, advanced materials (e.g., composites, ceramics, and high-performance steels).
 Due to the wide choice of materials, today's engineers are posed with a big challenge for the right selection of a material and the right selection of a manufacturing process for an application.
 It is difficult to study all of these materials individually; therefore, a broad classification is necessary for simplification and characterization.

-These materials, depending on their major characteristics (e.g., stiffness, strength, density, and melting temperature), can be broadly divided into four main categories
+These materials, depending on their major characteristics (e.g., stiffness, strength, density, and melting temperature), can be broadly divided into four main categories: Metals, Plastics, Ceramics, and Composites.

-- Metals,

-- Plastics.

-- Ceramics, and

-- Composites.

-We tend to think of the latter half of the twentieth century as the "composite age".
-In some ways this is realistic and gives us a feeling of continuity from former "material based ages" such as the stone, bronze and iron ages.
-Certainly the last 50 years have been associated with some remarkable developments in composite materials.
+We tend to think of the latter half of the twentieth century as the composite age.
+In some ways, this is realistic and gives us a feeling of continuity from former material-based ages such as the stone, bronze and iron ages.
+Certainly, the last 50 years have been associated with some remarkable developments in composite materials, [1] - [52].